tmewett/pkgset/README.md

     $ pkgset unadded | xargs pkgset add -ni base

-We can see our created set, and the '*' which indicates it's installed:
+We can see our created set 'base', and the '*' which indicates it's installed:

     $ pkgset list
     * base

-Now you can start breaking the 'base' set up into other sets:
+Now you can start breaking the 'base' set up into other sets, by using the **m**ove flag:

     $ pkgset add -mni apps my-web-browser my-text-editor
     $ pkgset add -mni my-project thing gagdet gizmo

+    $ pkgset list -t
+    * apps
+        my-web-browser
+        my-text-editor
+    * base
+        ...
+    * my-project
+        thing
+        gagdet
+        gizmo

 How you choose to arrange your sets is completely up to you!

+### Adding and removing

+To install packages, we add them to an (existing or new) installed set.

+    $ pkgset add apps some-new-app   # existing
+    $ pkgset add -ni my-other-project package1 package2   # new

+The opposite to the `add` command is `remove`.

+If we're done with a set, we can uninstall it:

+    $ pkgset uninstall my-project
+    ...package manager working...
+    $ pkgset list
+    * apps
+    * base
+      my-project

+When you add a package to an installed set, pkgset makes sure it is installed on the system by running the package manager.
+Similarly, when you remove a package or uninstall a set, pkgset checks if the packages are in any other installed sets and if not, *marks them as unneeded.* You need to do the actual removal yourself with the package manager; see `pkgset remove -h`.

+### Declarative

+If you prefer, you can manage the contents of your sets by editing the files in `/etc/pkgset/sets` instead of using the commands.
+You can even annotate the files with comments beginning with `#`.
+When done, run `pkgset apply` to update the configuration.

+### More info

 For more information, use `-h` or `--help` with any command. `pkgset -h` shows all commands.

-NOTE: When you add a package to an installed set, pkgset makes sure it is installed on the system by running the package manager.
-Similarly, when you remove a package or uninstall a set, pkgset checks which are no longer needed and marks them for removal.
-(You need to do the actual removal yourself; see `pkgset remove -h`.)

-Hence, you should avoid manually using your package manager to install and remove things.
-You *can* use it - just make sure to sync up the sets afterwards.